Honors Carolina Team

 Director of Will Froelich Honors Fellowship Program

-Meghan provides academic, career, and project guidance to the students who are admitted to the Will Froelich Honors Fellowship Program.
-These Fellows are selected as they share Will Froelich’s intellectual curiosity, sense of adventure and passion for civic engagement and impact.
-Meghan works with the Fellows to determine how they can best utilize their $7500 awards, such as global programs, research, internships, or other academic opportunities where learning and positive impact intersect.
-Meghan has spent most of her career at UNC Kenan-Flagler Business School, working in MBA Admissions, Student Engagement, Global Programs, and Career & Leadership.
-She has her doctorate in Higher Education Administration from North Carolina State University where she wrote her dissertation on the longitudinal impact of service-learning through UNC’s APPLES Program.
-Meghan grew up in Massachusetts and has undergraduate and master’s degrees from Boston College.
-She and her husband Chris live in Chapel Hill and have two daughters Taylor (UNC 2021) and Kelley (Elon 2023).
+Meghan provides academic, career, and proposal guidance to the students who are admitted to the Will Froelich Honors Fellowship Program.
+Meghan works with the Will Fellows to determine how they can best utilize their $7500 awards, such as global programs, research, internships, or other academic opportunities where learning and positive impact intersect.
+In addition, Meghan teaches two sections of Honors 101 and 201, facilitates workshops, and coaches students.
+Meghan has spent most of her career at UNC Kenan-Flagler Business School, working in MBA Admissions, Student Engagement, Global Programs, STAR, and Career & Leadership.
+She has her doctorate in Higher Education Administration from North Carolina State and her undergraduate and master’s degrees from Boston College.
+She and her husband Chris (who also works at UNC) have two daughters Taylor (UNC 2021) and Kelley (Elon 2023).

 Special Assistant to the Honors Deans